 Brian L. Strom, MD, MPH

-Brian L. Strom, M.D., M.P.H. is Executive Vice Dean for Institutional Affairs, Perelman School of Medicine (PSOM) at the University of Pennsylvania.
-He is also George S. Pepper Professor of Public Health and Preventive Medicine, Professor of Biostatistics & Epidemiology, Professor of Medicine, and Professor of Pharmacology.
-He was Founding Director of the Center for Clinical Epidemiology and Biostatistics (CCEB), Founding Chair of the Department of Biostatistics and Epidemiology, and Founding Director of the Graduate Group in Epidemiology & Biostatistics.
+Brian L. Strom, M.D., M.P.H. is the Chancellor and University Professor at Rutgers Biomedical & Health Services, Rutgers, the State University of New Jersey.
+Prior to his position at Rutgers, Dr. Strom was Founding Director of the Center for Clinical Epidemiology and Biostatistics (CCEB), Founding Chair of the Department of Biostatistics and Epidemiology, and Founding Director of the Graduate Group in Epidemiology & Biostatistics at the Perelman School of Medicine, University of Pennsylvania.

 Dr. Strom earned a B.S. in Molecular Biophysics and Biochemistry from Yale University in 1971, and then an M.D. from the Johns Hopkins University School of Medicine in 1975.
 From 1975-1978 he was an intern and resident in Internal Medicine and from 1978-1980 he was an NIH fellow in Clinical Pharmacology at the University of California, San Francisco.
 He simultaneously earned an M.P.H. in Epidemiology at the University of California, Berkeley.
 He has been on the faculty of the University of Pennsylvania School of Medicine since 1980.
 The CCEB that he created at Penn includes over 550 faculty, research and support staff, and trainees.
 CCEB research currently receives nearly $49 million/year in extramural support.
 Its total budget is approximately $67 million.